 - Limited Appointees (e.g., deans, directors)

 - Postgraduate Trainees

 - Undergraduate Assistants

 - Undergraduate Interns

-The Americans With Disabilities Act (ADA) provides that no qualified individual with a disability be denied access to or participation in services, programs, and activities at the University of Wisconsin-System Administration.
+The Americans With Disabilities Act (ADA) provides that no qualified individual with a disability be denied access to or participation in services, programs, and activities at the University of Wisconsin System Administration.
 This act applies to virtually all aspects of campus activities, including employment, student programming, and services provided to the community at large.
 As part of UWSA’s ADA compliance program, this webpage has been developed to link you with the many ADA and disability-related resources at UWSA.
-Questions can be directed to email@example.com.
+Please direct any additional questions to UW System Human Resources.

 Forms and Publications